clin2on3mun/OOP-School-Library/README.md

 - **Create Person Class, Teacher and Student as Subclasses from Person**
 - **Add method in both classes**
 - **Used inheritance and polymorphism**
+- **Used Decorator class and Nameable to add some functionalities to person name attribute**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>